ecaron/home-rower-game/README.md

 You'll also want to make sure the user running this app has read & write permissions to the rowing machine's USB port (such as /dev/ttyACM0).

+The app is also capable of being imported as a `node_module`, which is because I'm hoping this can work as an Electron standalone eventually.

 ### Running On Startup

 The decision was made to exclude any "just add this service" scripts to this project.
 There are many great articles that tell you how